How Do We Know NAD+ Declines?

-Scientists know that NAD+ is one of the most important molecules in the body and that we lose it with age, resulting in variety of health issues.
+Scientists know that NAD+ is one of the most important molecules in the body and that we lose it with age.
 This study was the first to show that intracellular NAD+ levels in the human brain decline with age.

-In this study, published in Proceedings of the National Academy of Sciences, scientists at the University of Minnesota Center for Magnetic Resonance Research, Department of Radiology, were motivated to study NAD+ levels because previous research in animals linked a decline in NAD+ to age-related metabolic diseases and neurodegenerative disorders.
-Given their particular expertise, they were able to bring something brand new to the field of NAD+ research: a new way to measure intracellular NAD+ levels in the brains of living subjects.
+In this study, published in Proceedings of the National Academy of Sciences, scientists at the University of Minnesota Center for Magnetic Resonance Research, Department of Radiology, were motivated to study NAD+ levels and, given their particular expertise, were able to bring something brand new to the field of NAD+ research: a new way to measure intracellular NAD+ levels in the brains of living subjects.

 What They Studied:

-Xiao-Hong Zhu and colleagues were interested in NAD+ levels because a wide body of research pointed to the importance of NAD+ in metabolism (specifically, in making energy) and because NAD+ regulates important cellular processes, “including calcium homeostasis, gene expression, aging, degeneration, and cell death.”
+Xiao-Hong Zhu and colleagues were interested in NAD+ levels because a wide body of research pointed to the importance of NAD+ in metabolism (specifically, in making energy) and because NAD+ regulates important cellular processes.
 If it’s so important, they reasoned, they needed a good way to measure it.